bartczernicki/hnsw-sharp/README.md

-CosineDistance.ForUnits     // gives correct result only when arguments are "unit" vectors CosineDistance.SIMD         // uses SIMD instructions to optimize calculations CosineDistance.SIMDForUnits // uses SIMD and requires arguments to be "units"
+CosineDistance.ForUnits     // gives correct result only when arguments are "unit" vectors CosineDistance.SIMD         // uses SIMD instructions to optimize calculations CosineDistance.SIMDForUnits // uses SIMD and requires arguments to be "units" DotProductDistance.DotProductOptimized // Seperated, optimized with .NET 8 Tensor primitives for AVX (can fall back to non-hardware)
 ```
 But the API allows to inject any custom distance function tailored specifically for your needs.